North Dakota Professional Health Program Logo

 Is the North Dakota Board of Medicine informed of participation with the NDPHP?

-No, as long as there is compliance with the Monitoring Agreement.
-NDPHP will only report an individual who is in violation of the monitoring agreement.
-The ND Board of Medicine is only aware of the licensees who have been “board ordered” to participate in the program.
+The ND Board of Medicine is aware of the licensees who have been “board ordered” to participate in the NDPHP.

 Will participation with NDPHP be confidential?